Searching for

 Wayne Place

 received his Master of Architecture from North Carolina State University (NCSU) and his PhD in physics from University of North Carolina at Chapel Hill.
 His areas of focus include architectural structures, passive solar technologies, and daylighting.
-He was essential in helping the College of Design develop a research-focused culture, with inquiry guided by the needs of humans through the development of sustainable, material-driven, large-scale designs; he was also instrumental in the creation of the college’s PhD program.
+He was essential in helping the NCSU College of Design develop a research-focused culture, with inquiry guided by the needs of humans through the development of sustainable, material-driven, large-scale designs; he was also instrumental in the creation of the college's PhD program.
 Place has been a consultant on more than twenty building projects, conducting daylighting design and analysis, structural design and analysis, and system integration.
-He is a registered professional engineer in California and North Carolina and holds numerous professional memberships, including those in the Society of Building Science Educators, American Solar Energy Society, American Institute of Architects Associate, American Society of Civil Engineers, among others.
-Place has been awarded the NCSU Outstanding Extension Service Award, Outstanding Teacher Award, College of Design Outstanding Advisor Award, Alumni Association Outstanding Research Award, and has been named an Alumni Association Distinguished Undergraduate Professor.
-He has also been named to the University’s Academy of Outstanding Faculty Engaged in Extension and Research Leadership Academy.
+He is a registered professional engineer in California and North Carolina and holds numerous professional memberships, including those in the Society of Building Science Educators, American Solar Energy Society, American Institute of Architects Associate, and the American Society of Civil Engineers, among others.
+Place has been awarded the NCSU Outstanding Extension Service Award, Outstanding Teacher Award, Outstanding Research Award, the Alexander Quarles Holliday Medal for Excellence (the highest award for NCSU Faculty members), and has been named an Alumni Association Distinguished Professor and a James and Ann Goodnight Distinguished Professor.

 Join Our Mailing List